jazzmonger/Leslie-MIDI-Controller/README.md

 Recording into Logic Pro and then playing back using MIDI to control the speed https://www.facebook.com/61550956205984/videos/pcb.3182860038591573/1530799352055109

 I normally use ESPHome to create these types of controllers, but the MIDI Arduino libraries are redily available so thats what I used this time.
 And I just told Claude to build it and debug it.
+For this I used an ESP8266 D1 Mini.

 Basic operation:
 NS4-->MIDI Interpreter--> 1/4" jack that triggers the Leslie speed.